Bounding the resources for thermalizing many-body localized systems: Supplementary Note 4: Optimality of the stochastic swapping collision model

 \end{proposition} \begin{proof} Let us first notice that Cor.~\ref{cor:E_sub_R} tells us that the family of channels $\mathfrak{E}_n$ is a subset of the class of energy-preserving random unitary channels.
-In Lemma~\ref{lem:preserve_weights}, we have shown that this latter class of channels cannot modify the weight associated with each energy subspace in the initial state $\rho \otimes \sigma^{\otimes n-1}$.
+In Lem.~\ref{lem:preserve_weights}, we have shown that this latter class of channels cannot modify the weight associated with each energy subspace in the initial state $\rho \otimes \sigma^{\otimes n-1}$.
 Thus, the channels in $\mathfrak{E}_n$ can only modify the form of the distribution in each of these subspaces.
-Furthermore, in Lemma~\ref{lem:opt_state} we showed that the state minimizing the trace distance to the target state $\sigma^{\otimes n}$ is the one with the same distribution over each energy subspace, and it is easy to see that $\sigma^{\otimes n}$ has a uniform distribution over each energy subspace.
+Furthermore, in Lem.~\ref{lem:opt_state} we showed that the state minimizing the trace distance to the target state $\sigma^{\otimes n}$ is the one with the same distribution over each energy subspace and with no coherence in the energy eigenbasis (since the target state is diagonal).
+It is easy to see that $\sigma^{\otimes n}$ has a uniform distribution over each energy subspace.
 Thus, a channel $\epsilon \in \mathfrak{E}_n$ minimizes the trace distance $\norm{\mathcal{E}(\rho \otimes \sigma^{\otimes n-1})- \sigma^{\otimes n}}_1$ if its output state is uniform over the energy subspaces.
-But in Lemma~\ref{lem:csl_uniform} we showed that, if the Hamiltonian $H^{(1)}$ satisfies ESC, then the state $\rho^{(n)} = \bar{\chn}_n(\rho \otimes \sigma^{\otimes n-1})$ is uniform over the energy subspaces , which concludes the proof. \end{proof} Let us briefly discuss on the two main assumptions made in Prop.~\ref{prop:csl_optimality}, and the relevance of this result for MBL systems.
-First, notice that the two states we are comparing are $\omega_R$ and $\tau_{\beta}(H_R)$, both of them obtained through a partial trace over the whole spin chain with the exception of the region $R$.
-In particular, $\omega_R$ is obtained by partial tracing the infinite time average of the spin chain, which is diagonal in the energy eigenbasis.
-As a result, no coherence on the energy basis is present in $\omega_R$.
-Likewise, the state $\tau_{\beta}(H_R)$ is the Gibbs state of the Hamiltonian $H_R = \Trp{R^c}{H}$, which again is diagonal in the energy eigenbasis.
-Thus, the first assumption of the above theorem seems to be satisfied.
-The second assumption involves the energy gap of the region Hamiltonian.
-Due to the noise affecting the Hamiltonian of the spin chain, it seems a reasonable assumption to have non-degenerate energy gaps which could, at least up to a give $n \in \N$, satisfy this condition.
-Thus, the theorem seems to apply to our setting, and therefore the optimal protocol for thermalizing a region of the spin chain using a bath of size $n$ is given by the channel $\bar{\chn}_n$. \begin{remark}[Role of trivial Hamiltonians] For the case of trivial Hamiltonians, which clearly violates the ESC, the target thermal state is simply the maximally mixed state.
-Since we allow for the use of random unitary channels, thermalization in this case can already be achieved without further bath copies.
-Another way to put it is that the usage of bath copies and randomness coincide fully.
-The results in Ref.~\cite{boes_catalytic_2018} imply that only an amount of $ \log d $ of randomness (bits), are needed to perform this task, where $d = \dim \mcH$. \end{remark}
+But in Lem.~\ref{lem:csl_uniform} we showed that, if the Hamiltonian $H^{(1)}$ satisfies ESC, then the state $\rho^{(n)} = \bar{\chn}_n(\rho \otimes \sigma^{\otimes n-1})$ is uniform over the energy subspaces , which concludes the proof. \end{proof} It is worth noting that the above proposition applies to diagonal states only.
+In the context of MBL systems, the thermal state $\tau_{\beta}(H_R)$ is (by construction) diagonal in the energy eigenbasis, but the same needs not to apply for the reduced state $\omega_R$ of the infinite-time average.
+For this reason, we introduce the following proposition, characterizing the limitations of the collisional model of Eq.~\eqref{eq:channel_csl} when the initial state of the region has coherence in the energy eigenbasis. \begin{proposition}[Thermalization bound for the stochastic collision model] Given $n \in\N$, let $H^{(1)}$ be a Hamiltonian satisfying the ESC as defined in Def.~\ref{def:ESC}.
+Then, for any two states $\rho, \sigma \in \SH{\mcH}$, where $\sigma$ is diagonal in the energy eigenbasis, the following bound on the thermalization achievable via the channel $\bar{\chn}_n$ of Eq.~\eqref{eq:channel_csl} holds,